 And I saw the fruits of my labor.
 New clients found me on LinkedIn.
 My newsletter subscribers grew month over month.
 My revenue and net income increased.
 New visitors found my website by Google search.
 I landed a great coaching opportunity that had a tremendous effect on my marketing growth and confidence.
 One guy even found my article on Medium and reached out for a conversation.
 Who knew?

 All of this would not have happened if I didn’t stay the course with my marketing efforts.
 Even when I wanted to give up (because things weren’t happening fast enough), I persevered and continued to market.
-Organic marketing is a long game.
+Organic marketing for coaches is a long game.
 You will not see results overnight but I can guarantee with consistent and targeted efforts, it will pay off for you.

 #4: Systems and planning in marketing are crucial.